bierik/bayes-spam-filter/README.md

 The calibration is done using more .eml tests files which brings the alpha value to 0.0008.
 This value may be adjusted accordingly.

+Currently the system classified hams as follows:
+When testing 1510 files the system classifies 19 files as spam.
+This is a precision of 98.74%

+and spams as follows:
+When testing 222 files the system classifies 202 files as spam.
+This is a precision of 91%

 ## Usage

 There are several command for the application using command line arguments.